 Related Party Transaction (RPT): a transfer of resources, services or obligations between a company and a related party, irrespective of whether or not a consideration has been agreed.
-Such transactions include: i) mergers, demergers by incorporation or non-proportional demergers in the literal sense, conducted with related parties; ii) decisions concerning the allocation of remuneration and economic benefits, in any form, to the members of the administrative bodies, control bodies, and managers with strategic responsibilities.
+These operations include, among others: i) mergers, demergers by incorporation or non-proportional demergers in the literal sense, conducted with related parties; ii) decisions concerning the allocation of remuneration and economic benefits, in any form, to the members of the administrative bodies, control bodies, and managers with strategic responsibilities.